cpcsyang/intro-cs-2-random-dice/README.md

 The difference of 7 and 2 is 5.
 The product of 7 and 2 is 14.
 The quotient of 7 and 2 is 3.5.
-The result of integer division of 7 and 2 is 3.
+The result of integer division of 7 and 2 is 3 with remainder 1.
-The remainder of dividing 7 by 2 is 1.
 ```